0xPolygonMiden/miden-vm/miden/README.md

 # build an executable for Apple silicon (concurrent+metal)
 make exec-metal

+# build an executable for nVidia GPU (concurrent+cuda)
+make exec-cuda

 # build an executable for targets with AVX2 instructions (concurrent)
 make exec-avx2